DoctorSoup143/FrickitStudios-Internal-Website/.github/ISSUE_TEMPLATE/new-media-required.md

 ---

 **Please mark the importance of the media requested:**
+(To mark a box, please put an x between the brackets.)
 - [ ] Urgent
 - [ ] High
 - [ ] Normal